RolandoBernal/ZaniesPrototype/RolandoNewPortfolio/assets/README.md

 UX/UI [Rolando's Portfolio] is a responsive, one page portfolio site.
-The site features multiple content sections with an off canvas navigation menu.
+The site features multiple content sections with a navigation menu.